-Clareen Wiencek, President-elect
+Clareen Wiencek, President

-July 2015 – June 2016
+July 2016 – June 2017

 A recipient of AACN’s 2010 Circle of Excellence award, Wiencek served on the Chapter Advisory Team from 2006-2010, the Evidence-Based Practice Resource Work Group in 2010-2011 and the Nominating Committee in 2011-2012.
-Currently, she is a member of AACN’s Greater Richmond Chapter and an AACN ambassador.
+Currently, she is a member of AACN’s Monticello Chapter and an AACN ambassador.
 Wiencek has been a frequent contributor to AACN’s peer-reviewed journals and a presenter at AACN’s annual National Teaching Institute & Critical Care Exposition.

-A reviewer for Journal of Critical Care and an End-of-Life Nursing Education Consortium National faculty member, Wiencek belongs to the Midwest Nursing Research Society, Society of Critical Care Medicine, Hospice and Palliative Nurses Association and Sigma Theta Tau International Honor Society of Nursing.
+A reviewer for Journal of Critical Care and an End-of-Life Nursing Education Consortium National faculty member, Wiencek belongs to the Southern Nursing Research Society, Society of Critical Care Medicine, Hospice and Palliative Nurses Association and Sigma Theta Tau International Honor Society of Nursing.
 Her honors include the UHCMC APN Clinical Excellence Award in 2010 and the UHCMC Robert Gallienne Excellence in Critical Care Award in 2008.